WPSurfer.com

 For instance, Cloudways takes a robust approach by blocking unauthorized Database, SFTP and SSH access, managing exceptions through IP address exclusions.

-In other words, you can rest assured that any potential hacking of your WordPress site won’t come from the database or the access to your installation via SSH/SFTP.
+In other words, you can rest assured that any potential hacking of your WordPress via the database manager or via SSH/SFTP.

 • Brute Force Attacks